MittalMonika/YOLOv8_fastapi/README.md

 1. **Clone the Repository**:

-   If the project is stored in a git repository, start by cloning it:
+    The project is stored in a git repository, start by cloning it:
    ```bash
    git clone MittalMonika/YOLOv8_fastapi && cd YOLOv8_fastapi
    ```